 Microsoft Internet Explorer has seen some ups and downs in its long tenure, from dominating the browser charts to languishing behind its main two competitors.
 This is partly an issue of choice – particularly the browser choice that Microsoft was forced to give customers after a court ruling – and partially because older versions fell behind the rendering and compatibility curve.

 There are no such issues with Internet Explorer 11.
 It's clean, powerful, highly compatible, and it demands less of your RAM and CPU than equivalent pages would on Chrome or Firefox.
 Plus it one-ups both of them on WebKit's Sunspider benchmark.

 That's not to say this browser is perfect.
 Google's V8 benchmark sees it struggling, and IE isn't quite as able to handle add-ons and extensions as many of its competitors.
 So while there's no reason to avoid IE like there might once have been, if you're looking for a more customised browsing experience you're out of luck.

 7. Tor Browser

-Not just a browser – Tor offers a whole package of browsing tools with security at its heart
+More than just a browser – a whole suite of online security tools

 Tor Browser is, perhaps unjustly, most regularly associated with the seedy underworld of the dark web.
 While it's true that you can use this web browser to access otherwise unlisted sites, Tor's privacy aspects – where your traffic is routed through random nodes the world over, making it very hard to track - are its real asset.

 Tor Browser is really a package of tools; Tor itself, a heavily modified version of the Firefox Extended Support release, and a number of other privacy packages that combine to make it the most secure browsing experience you're likely to find.
 Nothing is tracked, nothing is stored, and you can forget about bookmarks and cookies.